RebeccaDrm/Manual-of-Me/README.md

 ### My current working patterns are ...

-- first reading and understanding the tasak and after that I make a
+- first reading and understanding the task.
+After that I make a brainstorming to have an idea and then I start step by step.

 ---

 ### I prefer communicating in these ways ...

-- add your points here
+- direct

 ---

 ### When receiving feedback, it’s important that ...

-- add your points here
+- it is constructive.

 ---

 ### When I’m stressed, the best way to support me is ...

-- add your points here
+- to give me a few minutes.

 ---